-If you are invited for interview at St Catherine’s, we will provide accommodation and food free of charge during your stay in Oxford.
-Our Junior Common Room (JCR) is open for you for the entire period of your stay, and there will be a number of current undergraduates present, who will be able to answer any queries you may have.
 We try to make the interviews (which could be conducted by one, two or more tutors) as friendly as possible – we often get really encouraging feedback from our students on their experience at interview here.

 The aim of our interviews is not to catch people out, nor simply to test the extent of their factual knowledge.
 They are designed to see how people think and react, and to test motivation and determination.
 As well as trying to identify those who would do well at Oxford, their aim is to ensure that the Oxford course is the right one for the applicant.
 We would certainly expect that you had your reasons for applying for a particular course well worked out, though you may of course also have thought of questions you would want to ask us.

 Towards the end of November or in early December you will receive an email indicating whether or not you have been invited for interview.
 Please see the University website for the anticipated interview timetable.